jack8558/CSCI-739-GraphGrad/README.md

 >>> tensor_pow
 <Tensor: dims=[2, 2], data=[1.000000, 64.000000, 2187.000000, 65536.000000]>
 ```
 - *sum*: Returns the sum of all elements in the input tensor.
+(NOTE: When running the sum with the GPU, it launches a kernel, but no acceleration and optimization are applied since the sum is in shared memory.)
 ``` py
 >>> tensor1 = gg.tensor([[1,2],[3,4]])
 >>> tensor2 = gg.tensor([[5,6],[7,8]])